WakeRealityDev/Thunderquake_Qt/README_state_of_this_app_code_as_Glk_frontend.txt

 The assumption was that a rich text editor already knew how to do all the text formatting that Glk needs: change text colors, alignment of paragraphs, bold, underline, font size changes, etc.

 This has proven, so far, to be a decent enough assumption.
-During development, it can be useful to re-enable all the toobar icons for the original text edit, do not define HIDE_TEXT_EDIT_TOOLBARS in .pro file.
+During development, it can be useful to re-enable all the toobar icons for the original TextEdit example app, do not define HIDE_TEXT_EDIT_TOOLBARS in .pro file.

 Incomplete